We are always in need of enthusiastic students to help staff our Lending Desk and labs and to work with faculty as Teaching Assistants.

 - Review the Human Resources information for Student Workers, in particular the documents needed for the I-9 authorization (required for all student employees) if it will take you some time to gather those and the ITA Language Certification (required for Teaching Assistants who have a native language/mother tongue other than English).

-Please note, because of the continuing COVID-19 situation, there still remain many uncertainties that could impact programming, business needs and the role that you may be offered for the Spring 2021 semester.
+Please note, because of the continuing COVID-19 situation, there still remain many uncertainties that could impact programming, business needs and the role that you may be offered.
 As a result, offers will be contingent upon a number of variables, including but not limited to whether this position will be needed for the full term referenced above, and whether your role involves work that must be performed in-person or can be performed remotely.
 If at any point in the academic year we are unable to continue on-campus operations such that you would need to perform this role remotely (assuming the work can, in the judgment of the University, be performed remotely), offers will be contingent on you being physically present in the U.S. with appropriate visa status and work authorization when this position commences and for the duration of the work performed.
 Your employment could be ended at any point in the academic year based on the above-mentioned variables.